 The higher the number of free trials deployed, the more effective your marketing efforts are.
 It means that what you are doing up-front is working to build interest in your services.

 More interest could mean customers are willing to purchase, and this could translate to more sales.
-Aim to encourage your free trial users to upgrade to premium or paid packages.
+You then want to encourage your free trial users to upgrade to premium or paid packages.
 That should be a key part of your SaaS marketing plan.
 A free trial conversion rate of 25% and above is what you should target to achieve.

-Also, if your company relies on your sales team activating trials and product demos, think of automating this process.
+Also, if your company relies on your sales team activating trials and product demos, think of automating this sales process.
 It will free up your team to focus on larger, higher-priority contracts.

 6. Lead-to-Customer Rate

 Once you have your qualified leads, it’s time to convert them to paying customers.
-This means that you need to keep nurturing your customers down the sales funnel until they take the plunge and make their first purchase.
+This means you need to keep nurturing your customers down the sales funnel until they take the plunge and make their first purchase.

 Here’s how to calculate the lead-to-customer rate:

-Lead to customer rate is a key SaaS marketing metric as leads have little value if they do not convert.
+Lead-to-customer rate is a key SaaS marketing metric, as leads have little value if they do not convert.
 Tracking how many leads convert shows you how well your lead management process is working.
-A low score could mean you need to improve your lead capture, optimize lead qualification or boost your speed to lead.
+A low score could mean you need to improve your lead capture, optimize lead qualification, or boost your speed to lead.

 7. Customer Engagement and Health Scores